 The is a low risk of Malaria in some remote parts of Egypt, but prophylaxis is generally not recommended unless you are staying in remote areas for long periods of time.
 Mosquito avoidance measures such as nets, coils and DEET spray are always highly recommended.

-The main problems people face are mild diarrhoea from a change in the bacteria in the gut (as opposed to an infection), and problems with the heat such as heatstroke.
+The most common health problems travellers face are mild diarrhoea from a change in the bacteria in the gut (as opposed to an infection), and problems with the heat such as heatstroke.
 Be sensible in the Egyptian sun, wear headgear and sensible clothing and most importantly stay hydrated.

 Crime and Safety.

-People often have a completely disproportionate view of danger levels in Egypt, most recently it has been due to the 2011 cultural revolution, before that it was the infrequent terrorist attacks that targeted tourists.
-It probably doesn’t help that the Foreign Commonwealth office continues to advise people that there is a high threat from terrorism.
+People often have a completely disproportionate view of danger levels in Egypt, most recently it has been due to the 2011 cultural revolution and the infrequent terrorist attacks that targeted tourists.
+It probably doesn’t help that the Foreign Commonwealth office continues to advise people that there is a high threat from terrorism when there is no basis in fact for that statement.

 The fact is that Egypt is in general very safe.
 The threat from terrorism is no greater than anywhere else in the world, and statistically the chances of being a victim of it is negligible.
 Couple this with the fact that the absolute majority of decent Egyptians revile extremists and the Egyptian government goes to great lengths to ensure security is tight, especially for tourists.
 There are currently no demonstrations happening in Tahrir square beyond the odd gathering of locals, and even when the cultural revolution was in full swing it did not effect tourists in any way.
 Tahrir square is a very small part of a large city in a vast country, most tourists simply stayed away from there and Egyptians took great pains to shield tourists from any negative effects.
 On top of that crime rates are very low by many Western standards.
 So what is everyone so afraid of exactly?